iXab3r/EyeAuras.Wiki/scripting/examples/advanced/custom-input-smoother.md

 /// <summary>
 /// This class contains the essence of our smoother.
-/// It adds NumberOfPoints points between the starting and target positions.
+/// It adds NumberOfPoints points between the starting and ending points of movement.
 /// A "real" smoother can use things like Bezier curves or any other logic
 /// </summary>
 class CustomInputSmoother : IUserInputSmoother